alphachai/supreme-palm-tree/README.md

 * Open a shell within the container.
   `make exec`
 * Generate migrations - these will be reflected in your project checkout, since the directory is mounted as a volume by the container.
-  `alembic revision --autogenerate -m "change name/description"`
+  `alembic revision --autogenerate -m "change desc"`

 *for more info, please see the [Alembic docs](https://alembic.sqlalchemy.org/en/latest/autogenerate.html)*